Allowing Space to Grieve the Childhood Loss of the Authentic Self

 We Must Choose Attachment of Authenticity

-attachment over authenticity.
-If your parents did not accept your emotional expressions of anger or sadness, then you learn to hide those emotions, and squash your authentic expression, to stay connected to your parents.
-Growing up in a home without a healthy sense of boundaries leaves you vulnerable as an adult to a constant invasion of boundaries by others.
+Growing up in a home without healthy boundaries leaves you vulnerable as an adult to a constant invasion of boundaries by others.
 It leaves you open to being ensnared by the invisible layers of enmeshment, which can be so slippery and murky to identify because the self feels so enveloped within this.

 Reclaiming the Authentic Self